Summer Operations Intern

-Are you a college or high school student ready to demonstrate your skill in a job that helps you gain great experience?
-Love doing whatever it takes, and performing a variety of tasks?
+Are you a college student ready to demonstrate your skills in a job that helps you gain great experience?
+Love doing whatever it takes and performing a variety of tasks?
 Want the best summer job?
 Ever?

 We value having divergent thinkers who bring various experiences and viewpoints to the table at Galileo.
 We strongly encourage members of underrepresented groups to apply.

 Galileo's mission is to develop innovators who envision and create a better world.
 We know it's bold.
 We also know that we can't achieve it without asking staff to be role models of an innovator's mindset-visionary, courageous, collaborative, determined and reflective.
 It's not always easy.
 Camp staffers work hard.
 Very hard.
 You can expect days in which there's a lot to do and not a lot of time to do it.
 But part of what makes our culture great is that no one is too proud to complete any task that needs doing.
 Our camp staffers bring camp magic to life-for campers, and for themselves.

 This isn't your average summer recreation gig.
 Galileans are expected to take ownership of their own performance and make this place better every day.
 People with a can-do attitude thrive here and those with a victim mentality don't.
 We manage to keep this level of performance expectation high in a relaxed environment; we take our work, not ourselves, seriously.